 My name is Rachel and I am a 200-RYT, RCYT, and KAY certified yoga instructor.
-While enrolled in my 200-hour teacher training I started to share what I was learning with my two children and quickly learned how I talk with adults about yoga is different than how you talk to a 10 and 7 year-old.
-I believe everybody can benefit from yoga and KAY offers, games, songs, stories, actives and more to help introduce your child to the benefits of yoga.
+While enrolled in my 200-hour teacher training I started to share what I was learning with my two children and quickly learned how I talk with adults about yoga is different than how you talk to a 11 and 7 year-old.
+I believe every-BODY can benefit from yoga and KAY offers, games, songs, stories, actives and more to help introduce your child to the benefits of yoga.
 I look forward to sharing my passion and knowledge of yoga with your children as we discover movement, songs, and stillness.

 Want a date night out or time for yourself while your littles are having a fun, healthy activity? .We’ll do yoga, art piece provided By Accidental Art and healthy great tasting local pizza.
 Let’s come together, meet new friends and have fun.
 Clothes you can PAINT in are encouraged or any loose fitting comfortable clothing, water bottle, yoga mat if available.
 We are limiting this event to 12 kids, so register early to secure your spot.

 Looking for an outside the mat birthday party idea?
 Why not host a kid’s yoga themed party?
 Kids will dance, play games and sing all while practicing mindfulness and a little yoga.
 Party themes can be tailored to fit your needs.
 Email or call for private party prices and availability.